-They routinely gather information, when registering people or carrying out transactions, or for record keeping – usually when delivering a service.
-Such data can include:
+Administrative data includes information usually routinely gathered when registering people, carrying out transactions or for record keeping – usually when delivering a service.

 The Continuous Recording of Social Housing Lettings and Sales (CORE) is a national information source funded by the Department for Communities and Local Government that records information on the characteristics of both Private Registered Providers’ and Local Authorities’ new social housing tenants and the homes they rent and buy.
 This data collection comprises all social housing lettings and sales in England.

 The National Pupil Database (NPD) holds a wide range of information about students who attend schools and colleges in England.
 The NPD combines the examination results of pupils with information on pupil and school characteristics and is an amalgamation of a number of different datasets, including Key Stage attainment data and Schools Census data (formerly known as PLASC), which are linked using a unique identifier for each pupil.
 The dataset is made available for research purposes by the Department for Education.